-The score is based on the three criteria for “real” anonymisation as set forth by the Working Party 29 in their Opinion on Anonymisation Techniques from 2014 (singling out, linkability and inference).
-Although older, this paper is still a great guide to what anonymisation can and cannot do.
+The score is based on the three criteria for “real” anonymization as set forth by the Working Party 29 in their Opinion on Anonymization Techniques from 2014 (singling out, linkability and inference).
+Although older, this paper is still a great guide to what anonymization can and cannot do.

 The score also takes into account the type of data being attacked.
 If we use the score at Aircloak, it will allow us to gauge the effectiveness of a potential attack in very concrete cases.
 Customer A’s database may not be susceptible to a specific attack, because their data doesn’t have the right properties.
 The score will be low (or zero) for that database.
 But for customer B it may be high – so a quick reaction is vital.
 This is fantastic for risk mitigation.

-But not only does it allow comparison of different customer cases against each other, but also comparison of different anonymisation approaches.
+But not only does it allow comparison of different customer cases against each other, but also comparison of different anonymization approaches.